 METHOD Justification Attainment Sample Courses of POs MD1 LECTURE WITH 1.
-To orient students towards PO a, b, c, e, f, Numerical Methods and Applied INTERACTIONS the content of the subject h, i Statistics, Environmental process 2.
-To introduce a subject, to , chemistry and microbiology, Modeling of Formal discourse in present basic material and Natural Systems, Groundwater flow and which the instructor to give directions on contaminant transport through porous presents a series of procedures. media, Geoenvironmental Engineering events, facts, or 3.
-To introduce a principles, explores a demonstration, discussion, Solid and Hazardous Waste Management, problem or explains or performance.
-Industrial Wastewater Management, relationships 4.
-To illustrate principles or Environmental Impact Assessment concepts and to review, - clarify, emphasize or summarize.
+To orient students towards PO a, b, c, e, f, Numerical Methods and Applied Statistics, INTERACTIONS the content of the subject h, i Environmental process chemistry and 2.
+To introduce a subject, to , microbiology, Modeling of Natural Systems, Formal discourse in which present basic material and to Groundwater flow and contaminant the instructor presents a give directions on transport through porous media, series of events, facts, or procedures.
+Geoenvironmental Engineering principles, explores a 3.
+To introduce a problem or explains demonstration, discussion, or Solid and Hazardous Waste Management, relationships performance.
+Industrial Wastewater Management, 4.
+To illustrate principles or Environmental Impact Assessment concepts and to review, clarify, emphasize or summarize.

 MD2 TUTORIAL 1.
-A detailed presentation of PO a, e, f, h, i Physico-chemical Process for Water and view, which shows and Wastewater Treatment, Biological Process
+A detailed presentation of PO a, e, f, h, i Physico-chemical Process for Water and

+view, which shows and Wastewater Treatment, Biological Process

-A method of instruction explains the user interface Design for Wastewater Treatment
+A method of instruction in explains the user interface to Design for Wastewater Treatment

-in which an instructor to the user.
+which an instructor works the user.

-works directly with an 2.
+directly with an individual 2.
 Demonstration of the

-individual student. process with the help of
+student. process with the help of

 examples to exhibit how a

 process or workflow is

 achieved.

 3. Method of review, which

 tests or reinforces the

 understanding of particular

 content in related section or

 module.

 4. Transition to additional

 sections or modules, which

 are built on previously

 provided instructions.

 MD3 ASSIGNMENT 1.
-To orient students to a topic PO a, b, c, d, Numerical Methods and Applied
+To orient students to a topic PO a, b, c, d, Numerical Methods and Applied Statistics,

-prior to classroom or e, f, g, h, i, j, k, Statistics, Environmental process
+prior to classroom or e, f, g, h, i, j, k, Environmental process chemistry and

 A method in which the Laboratory work.
-1 chemistry and microbiology, Modeling of
+1 microbiology, Modeling of Natural Systems,

-instructor assigns 2.
-To set the stage for a Natural Systems, Groundwater flow and
+instructor assigns reading 2.
+To set the stage for a lecture Groundwater flow and contaminant

-reading to books, lecture demonstration or contaminant transport through porous
+to books, periodicals, demonstration or discussion. transport through porous media,

-periodicals, project or discussion. media, Geoenvironmental Engineering

-research papers or 3.
-To provide for or capitalize
+project or research papers 3.
+To provide for or capitalize Geoenvironmental Engineering

-exercises for the practice. on individual differences in Solid and Hazardous Waste Management,
+or exercises for the on individual differences in

-ability, background, or Industrial Wastewater Management,
+practice. ability, background, or Solid and Hazardous Waste Management,

-experience through Environmental Impact Assessment
+experience through Industrial Wastewater Management,

 differentiated assignments.
+Environmental Impact Assessment

 4. To provide for the review of

 material covered in class or

-, to give practice.
+to give practice.

-MD4 SEMINAR / TERM 1.
-To provide general guidance PO a, h Physico-chemical Process for Water and

-PAPER for a group working on an Wastewater Treatment, Biological Process

-An arrangement advanced study or research Design for Wastewater Treatment,